Type and hit ENTER

 Changing:

-Although still generous, the D-Robe has been designed with a slimmer cut to give it more versatility and smartness than other changing robes.
+Although still generous, the D-Robe has been designed with a slimmer cut.
+As a result, it has more versatility and smartness than other changing robes.
 If you don’t like the flappy look some dry robes exhibit, this might be the choice for you.

 This snugness of fit does restrict the amount of wriggle room underneath the robe.
 D-Robe recommend sizing up if you do want to use it for changing and its two-way zip also helps.